croweman9/UdacityML/README.md

 ## Projects completed as part of Udacity Machine Learning Engineer NanoDegree
 Each project has a python notebook and a report in html.
-Copy-paste the raw html into https://codebeautify.org/htmlviewer or other similar html viweer to view to report
+Copy-paste each raw report.html into https://codebeautify.org/htmlviewer or other similar html viewer to view to report

 ## Supervised Models
 #### Regression Analysis